-The idea behind relative strength is to find companies with the best performing stock prices; the ones that have gone up in price the most over a specific period of time.
+The idea behind relative strength is to find companies with the best-performing stock prices, the ones that have increased the most over a specific period.

 In his book, ‘What works on Wall Street’, James O'Shaughnessy calculated relative strength by looking at the price increase of a stock over the past year.
-Looking at the change in stock prices over a year, he found that winners seem to continue to win and the losers kept on loosing.
+Looking at the change in stock prices over a year, he found that winners seemed to continue to win, and the losers kept on losing.

-In this study we first set out to also see if relative strength can separate winners from losers.
-Then with the multiple factor portfolios, we will see if the combination of reasonable priced stocks with momentum can give you even higher excess returns.
-We have analysed two periods of short term price momentum:
+In this study, we first set out to also see if relative strength can separate winners from losers.
+Then with the multiple-factor portfolios, we will see if the combination of reasonably priced stocks with momentum can give you even higher excess returns.
+We have analysed two periods of short-term price momentum:

 6 Month Price Index

 As you can see the short-term price index (6-month price index) is a strong factor as we defined it.
 Results are linear, with Q1 beating Q5 for all size companies, and the factor outperformed the market just over 83% of the time for all three market-sized companies.

 The 12-month price index is not strong as it is not linear for large-cap companies.
 It also outperformed the market only 58% of the time for mid-cap companies.

 What is very clear is that companies with a low price index (Q5) for both the 6- and 12-month price index are to be avoided at all costs as for small companies as the 6-months was the worst, and 12-month price index the second worst single factor strategy we tested.

 The results also show good or bad news about a company that may be quickly incorporated into the stock price.
 Still, clearly, with some delay, otherwise, the top quintiles would not outperform the bottom quintiles and the market.
 The factor is particularly strong for small and mid-cap companies.
 This may be, for example, if a company's order book is decreasing, the company’s employees or suppliers may notice this and start selling the shares, who then tell others who then sell shares before the news is public.